Data protection declaration

 We have agreed the standard contractual clauses with Microsoft .
 You can find more information about data protection at https://privacy.microsoft.com/de-de/privacystatement

 11. Rights of the data subject

 You have the following rights:

-According to Section 15 GDPR, you have the right to request information about your personal data processed by us.
-This right to information includes information on
+In accordance with Art.
+15 DSGVO, you have the right to request information about your personal data processed by us.
+This right of access includes information about

 - the categories of personal data

-- the recipients or categories of recipients to whom your information has been or will be disclosed
+- the recipients or categories of recipients to whom your data have been or will be disclosed

-- the existence of a right to rectification, deletion, restriction of processing or objection
+- the existence of a right to rectification, erasure, restriction of processing or opposition

 - the existence of a right of appeal to a supervisory authority

 - the origin of your personal data, if this data was not collected by us

 - the existence of automated decision-making, including profiling, and, if applicable, meaningful information about its details